varshan4068/Arch-Hyprland/README.md

   You can customise the colorscheme of kitty by typing the following command on your kitty terminal

      theme
+ >
+ > [!WARNING]

-  This dotfiles were only tested on arch linux so try it with other distros on your own risk....
+ > This dotfiles were only tested on arch linux so try it with other distros on your own risk....

   And i included auto-cpufreq tool a very good tool for your system which does save battery life a lot more better than tlp does and if u wanna know more details then refer the repo